Skip to content

 PI adds hours to a suballocation:

-Note: hourstomove must be greater than or equal to the available balance for the suballocation nameofsuballoc
+hours must be less than or equal to the available balance for the suballocation nameOfSourceSuballoc.

-Tip: see sbank e suballocation -h for all the options
+See sbank e suballocation -h for all the options.

 Submit jobs to a suballocation.
-Note that the user should be on the suballocation’s user list
+Note that the user should be on the suballocation’s user list.
+Once submanagement is enabled for a project allocation, all job submissions must specify the suballocationID or the suballocationName.

-Useful commands: List all suballocations for a project that shows number of jobs run, charges, allocation balance, suballocation name, and list of users
+List all suballocations for a project that shows the number of jobs run, charges, allocation balance, suballocation name, and list of users:

-Tip: see sbank l a -h for all the options and sbank –f\? for list of fields that can be displayed
+See sbank l a -h for all the options and sbank –f\? for a list of fields that can be displayed.